Our Peace Partners

-We are fortunate to collaborate and partner with some other amazing peace and justice groups.
-Below are just a few of our partners in peace.
+MPT is fortunate to collaborate with other powerful peace and justice groups that are actively striving for a better, less violent, more just world.
+Listed below are a few of our active partners in this effort.

 The Shanti Sena Network (SSN) is a coalition of nonviolence skills trainers from across North America, working to train and place short-term peace teams where needed.
 These peacemakers and educators work to expand their nonviolent intervention training skills and broaden/promote domestic peacekeeping networks.

 Peace teams in the Shanti Sena Network provide training to those parties interested in learning nonviolent peacekeeping, and are also available to provide a nonviolent presence when violence is a possibility.
 In addition, the SSN functions as a network to help build a movement of domestic peace teams across North America.